FModel/Game-Compatibility/VERIFIED_WORKING.md

 # Compatible and verified working (at the time of addition)
 ### Games are sorted by base engine version.
 CUE4Parse EGame enum value supplied under the "Custom Version" header as some games have custom changes.
-* Please note, any games here are NOT verified to work with the FModel Model Viewer.
+* Please note, any games here are NOT verified to work with the FModel Model Viewer or Audio Player.
 They are only verified to provide correct and valid data.

 ## Unreal Engine 4.8
 |Game|Project Name|Custom Version|